How to Get Rid of Diaper Rash and Fever in Infants

 B – Barrier

 When trying to get rid of diaper rash, it is important to avoid further irritating the skin.
 You can use skin creams to create a barrier between your baby’s skin and other irritants.
 Said diaper cream should be applied at every diaper change and can be covered with a thin layer of Vaseline or petroleum jelly to prevent it from sticking to the diaper.
+Products containing zinc oxide are among the most effective and widely recommended barrier creams for diaper rash, as zinc oxide helps protect, soothe, and heal irritated skin simultaneously.

 C – Clean